 The Google News team today published a list of tips on its official blog for making sure publishers’ content is optimized for inclusion in Google News.
+You can follow business news at insidemma.
 Here’s a quickfire version of their list:

 -Keep the article body clean

 -Make sure article URLs are permanent and unique

 Google News needs a fresh URL for each item and at least three digits that aren’t a year.
 Or, use News Sitemaps.

 Use stock ticker symbols in content to get it tagged to the company.